GustavoAlcaraz/Feature-Engineering---Outlier-Engineering/README.md

 - outliers for one variable could contain useful information in the other variables
 - if there are outliers across many variables, we could remove a big chunk of dataset

-## In this Demo

-We will see how to perform trimming using the Boston House Dataset

 ## Important

 Outliers should be detected AND **removed ONLY** from the training set, and NOT from the test set.